adamlwgriffiths/jaweson/README.rst

 Custom Serialisers
 ==================

-Support for new seralisers can be added by inheriting from the jsome.Serialiser class.
+Support for new seralisers can be added by inheriting from the jaweson.Serialiser class.

-Classes are automatically registered with the jsome serialiser when parsed.
+Classes are automatically registered with the jaweson serialiser when parsed.

 The following code is for the built-in Python type serialiser::

-    from jsome import Serialiser
+    from jaweson import Serialiser

     class PythonTypeSerialiser(Serialiser):
         python_types = (set, tuple, complex)